rikuf2/basic-csharp/src/content/part1/exercises.md

 I was falling in love
 Now I'm only falling apart
 ```
-create a program using 3 Console.WriteLines, that prints these lyrics.
+create a program which prints these lyrics using three (3) `Console.WriteLine`s.

 </Exercise>